mila-iqia/blocks/docs/create_your_own_brick.rst

 :class:`.Linear`, ours has two inputs and two outputs, which means that we can not inherit from :class:`.Feedforward`, which requires a single input and a single output.
-Our brick will have to manage two shared variables representing the matrices to multiply the inputs with and thus, inheriting from :class:`.Initializable` makes perfectly sense as we will let the user decide which initialization scheme to use.
+Our brick will have to manage two shared variables representing the matrices to multiply the inputs.
+As we want to initialize them with the same scheme, we should inherit from :class:`.Initializable`, which automatically push the initialization schemes to the children.
+The initialization schemes are provided as arguments ``weights_init`` and ``biases_init`` of the constructor of our brick (in the ``kwargs``).

     >>> class ParallelLinear(Initializable):